kgand/WikiPathOptimizer---COP3530-P3/README.md

 - Kovidh Gandreti

 ## Project Overview
-WikiPath is a C++ application that finds and compares efficient navigation paths between Wikipedia articles using different pathfinding algorithms (BFS and DFS).
+WikiPath is a full-stack application that finds and compares efficient navigation paths between Wikipedia articles using different pathfinding algorithms (BFS and DFS).
 The project analyzes algorithm performance on a large dataset of Wikipedia articles and their connections.

 ## Features
 - **Find shortest paths** between any two Wikipedia articles